syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}

 **Perform Sorting:**

-When using a custom adaptor, the sorting operation has to be handled by overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.
+When utilizing a custom adaptor, managing the sorting operation involves overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.

-In the below code example, a custom data source can be sorted using the built-in `PerformSorting` method of the `DataOperations` class.
-Also, you can use your own method to do the sorting operation and bind the resultant data to the grid.
+In the code example below, sorting a custom data source can be accomplished by employing the built-in `PerformSorting` method of the `DataOperations` class.
+Alternatively, you can implement your own method for sorting operations and bind the resulting data to the grid.

 {% highlight razor %}